mangrovedao/mangrove.js/packages/mangrove.js/test/README.md

 - start an `anvil` server
 - run a solidity script with `forge script`

-The script should inherit `DeployScript` to get acces to the `ToyENS` instance set by default in `node`.
-The address is `0xdecaf`.
-Every newly created contract should be followed by `ens.set(string contractName, address contractAddress, bool contractIsToken)`.
+The script should inherit `Deployer` to get acces to a copy of the currently forked chain as `fork`.
+Every newly created contract should be followed by `fork.set(string contractName, address contractAddress, bool contractIsToken)`.

-After a successful `node.ts` spawn&deploy, mangrove.js tests use the Toy ENS contract to cache _all_ its mappings locally.
+After a successful `node.ts` spawn&deploy, mangrove.js tests use the `ToyENS` contract to cache _all_ its mappings locally.
+This contract got its mapping from the `Deployer` contract's `outputDeployment` function.

 ### Rationale